Cascading/cascading-hive/README.md

 future.

-Please also note also that Hive relies on the `hadoop` command being present in your `PATH` when it runs the queries on the Hadoop cluster.
+Please also note also that Hive relies on the `hadoop` command being present in your `PATH` when it executes the queries on the Hadoop cluster.